 To connect to a service from another service, you can use the service name as the host name.

-To get a list of available services and related ports you can open UMHLens / OpenLens and go to Network > Services.
+To get a list of available services and related ports you can run the following command from the instance:

 All of them are available from within the cluster.
-The ones of type LoadBalancer are also available from outside the cluster using the node IP.
+The ones of type LoadBalancer are also available from outside the cluster using the node IP and the port listed in the Ports column.

 Example